hasinhayder/hydra/README.md

 ## Tutorial

-So you decided to give Hydra a try and create a new protected API endpoint, that's awesome, let's dive in.
+So you decided to give Hydra a try and create a new protected API endpoint; that's awesome; let's dive in.

 ### Create a New API Controller

 You can create a normal or a resourceful controller.
-To keep it simple, I am going with a normal controller.
+To keep it simple, I am going with a standard controller.

 ```shell
 php artisan make:controller MessageController